 Pinning fingers at the ready!
 If you’re planning a vintage-style wedding, browse these beautiful lace wedding dresses and find the perfect gown to suit your bridal style…

 Lace is the go-to fabric for vintage-loving brides.
-It’s the epitome of bridal elegance and it’s still a must-have wedding detail for 2019.
+It’s the epitome of bridal elegance and it’s still a must-have wedding detail as we head in to 2020.

 Forget restrictive all-over lace styles, though.
-Lace is much more light and feminine as we go into the new year, with delicate overlays and subtle skirt and bodice embellishments.
+As the new decade approaches, lace is much more light and feminine, with delicate overlays and subtle skirt and bodice embellishments.

-You can give lace wedding dresses a modern twist by teaming them with sparkly or oversized pearl accessories, just like Sassi Holford has done above.
+You can give lace wedding dresses a modern twist by teaming them with sparkly or oversized pearl accessories, as seen at Sassi Holford.
 We love the long strings, chunky cuff and simple pearl drop earrings.

 Teaming lace with a sexy silhouette will also bring it bang up to date.
 Look for fabulous fishtail styles to really wow your guests as you walk down the aisle.